DEC logoRULES AND REGULATIONS

 5. Preserve the integrity of valuable regional historic resources, such as the Devens Historic District and the Fruitlands Museum.

-6. Support and encourage the use of sustainable design principles and operating practices that preserve and enhance wildlife habitats, water quality, and overall health of the natural environment.
+6. Support and encourage the use of sustainable design principles and operating practices that preserve and enhance wildlife habitats, water quality and quantity, and overall health of the natural environment.

-7. Encourage the use of indigenous plant material to provide natural habitat and food sources for wildlife and to maintain ecological diversity.
+7. Encourage the use of indigenous plant material to provide natural habitat and food sources for wildlife and to maintain ecological diversity and minimize potable water usage.

 8. Maintain high standards for active and passive recreation, conservation, and other public spaces in Devens and enhance property values for present and future development.